Russia's Lavrov visits Sudan on diplomatic push in Africa's Sahel

-KHARTOUM, Feb 9 (Reuters) - Russian Foreign Minister Sergei Lavrov was due to meet officials in Sudan on Thursday, part of an African tour seeking to expand influence at a time when Western nations have sought to isolate Moscow with sanctions over the war in Ukraine.
+KHARTOUM, Feb 9 (Reuters) - Russian Foreign Minister Sergei Lavrov met officials in Sudan on Thursday as part of an African tour seeking to expand Moscow's influence at a time when Western nations have sought to isolate it with sanctions over the war in Ukraine.

+Lavrov arrived in Khartoum late on Wednesday, and the talks aimed to increase economic and diplomatic coordination as well as infrastructure investment, Sudan's foreign ministry said.

+"We discussed the need to coordinate within international institutions, reform the (U.N.)
+Security Council, and build a multipolar world," Lavrov told a news conference.

 Sudan was cut off from billions of dollars in international financing after military leaders ousted a Western-backed transitional government in 2021.
-At the same time as receiving Lavrov, Sudanese authorities were this week hosting envoys from the United States, Britain and France, who are supporting talks to form a new democratic civilian government in Sudan.
+At the same time as receiving Lavrov, Khartoumwas this week hosting envoys from the United States, Britain, France and other countriesthat are supporting talks to form a new democratic civilian government in Sudan.

+"Western delegations are following our steps and trying to hinder our efforts towards having a multipolar world," Lavrov said.

-Western countries are concerned about Russia's expanding influence in Africa's Sahel and its border regions.
+Western countries are concerned about Russia's widening sway in Africa's Sahel and its border regions.
 Sudan's ruling military council has previously considered allowing Russia to open a naval base on the Red Sea coast, a strategic region where Gulf countries and Turkey also vie for influence.

-Reuters could not immediately establish if the base was on Lavrov's agenda during the visit.
+Reuters could not immediately establish whether the base was on Lavrov's agenda during his Khartoum visit.

+Lavrov acknowledged the existence of Russian mining companies operating in Sudan and said that agreement had been reached previously on a naval base but was awaiting Sudanese legislation to implement it.
+Such a deal had been reached under President Omar al-Bashir, who was toppled in a 2019 uprising.

 Western diplomats and official sources have said that Russia's Wagner Group private military contractor has worked in Sudan to expand gold mining, among other activities.